kube-reporting/metering-operator/Documentation/install-metering.md

 - 4GB Memory and 4 CPU Cores available cluster capacity.
 - Minimum resources needed for the largest single pod is 2 GB of memory and 2 CPU cores.
     - Memory and CPU consumption may often be lower, but will spike when running reports, or collecting data for larger clusters.
-- A properly configured kubectl to access the Kubernetes cluster.
+- A properly configured [kubectl][kubectl-install] to access the Kubernetes cluster.

 In addition, Metering **storage must be configured before proceeding**.
 Available storage options are listed in the [configuring storage documentation][configuring-storage].